Joy-less/Embers/Source/Embers/Documentation.md

 string.gsub(replace, with) | string.gsub!(replace, with)
 	Returns the string where all instances of replace are replaced with with.

+string.split([delimiter], [remove_empty_entries = true])
+	Splits the string by the given delimiter or delimiters and returns an array of substrings.
+Delimiter defaults to all whitespace characters in the string.

 string.eql?(other)
 	Returns true if other is a string that has the same contents.
 ```